microsoft/copilot-camp/docs/pages/custom-engine/00-prerequisites.md

 > These samples and labs are intended for instructive and demonstration purposes and are not intended for use in production.
 Do not put them into production without upgrading them to production quality.

 > [!IMPORTANT]
-> To install and run your own custom engine copilot, you'll need a Microsoft 365 tenant where you have administrator permission.
-You will also need Copilot License to test the app.
+> To install and run your own custom engine agent, you'll need a Microsoft 365 tenant where you have administrator permission.
+You won't need Microsoft 365 Copilot License to test your custom engine agent.

 ## Exercise 1 : Enable Teams application uploads

 By default, end users can't upload applications directly; instead an administrator needs to upload them into the enterprise app catalog.
 In this step you will ensure your tenant is set up for direct uploads by Teams Toolkit.

-1️⃣ Navigate to [https://admin.microsoft.com/}](https://admin.microsoft.com/{target=_blank}), which is the Microsoft 365 Admin Center.
+1️⃣ Navigate to [https://admin.microsoft.com/](https://admin.microsoft.com/{target=_blank}), which is the Microsoft 365 Admin Center.

 2️⃣ In the left panel of the admin center, select **Show all** to open up the entire navigation.
 When the panel opens, select Teams to open the Microsoft Teams admin center.